 I will add to this page over the coming months with any upgrades of interest

 The first wave of replacements have been the Holophane V-Max, however the council has taken the decision that they want to use 'Telesensor' style controls and the V-Max models purchased were unsuitable.
-The V-Max lanterns have been already by the Urbis Ampera in some areas, see examples here
+The V-Max lanterns have been already by the Urbis Ampera in many areas, see examples here

 More details of the scheme can be found on the official Bedford Borough site

 Some existing replacements such as those with WRTL 'Stela' lanterns have started been replaced again with V-Max or Ampera lanterns

 Hawkings Road, the only remaining cast iron column on this street was removed back in 2008 and in 2015 the Philips XGS 103 for replaced with new LED.
 The V-Max does not really suit a side entry with its oversized column spigot.

 Broad Avenue sees this old column seeing its demise.
 This old glass bowled GEC lantern still virtually works as well as it would have when new and with some TLC could be restored.